jarp0l/CTF-Writeups/HacktivityCon CTF 2020/Writeups.md

 <hr>

 ## World Hotspots:
+> What can you tell me about `9C:EF:D5:FB:9F:F0`?

 This took me a lot of time to figure out.
 After searching a lot I had still not been able to find the website where I could search for this BSSID to get the flag.
 All the websites when searched for it gave me the name of the vendor, but no device details.
 I even used (wigle)[https://wigle.net] but could not find the expected details.
 Later I asked my teammate and brother and he said that I had to search for it in `wigle` using "Advanced search", the only thing I had missed in that website!
+Screenshot in wigle: [here](/files/world_hotspots_flag.png)

 ```
 flag{network_osint}